Ascend Mid-Career Development Program for APL Faculty

 How do you design a long and meaningful career at Georgia Tech as an Academic Professional or Lecturer?
 What career goals do you have now and in the future?
 How will you achieve your goals?

-Ascend, a new career development cohort program for APLs, will launch its first session in Spring 2024 (meet the first cohort!).
+Ascend, a career development cohort program for APLs, will launch its second cohort in Spring 2026 (meet the first cohort!).
 Cohort members will build on their current strengths and successes and explore ways to thrive at mid-career and in the future.
-Using a faculty learning community model and the Appreciative Inquiry framework, participants will explore their interests, values, and goals, and create an actionable individual strategic plan while developing skills for career growth and leadership.
+Using a faculty learning community model and the Appreciative Inquiry framework, participants will explore their interests, values, and goals, and create an actionable individual strategic plan while developing skills for career growth and collegiality.

 “Appreciative Inquiry is commonly called an “asset-based” or “strengths-based” approach to systems change because it emphasizes positive idea generation over negative problem identification (the latter is often framed as a “deficit-based” approach).
 The model utilizes questions and dialogue to help participants uncover existing assets, strengths, advantages, or opportunities in their communities, organizations, or teams, and then collectively work toward developing and implementing strategies for improvement.”
 Source.

-Eligibility In this pilot cohort, Academic Professionals and Lecturers at the senior or principal level are eligible to apply.
+Eligibility Academic Professionals and Lecturers at the senior or principal level are eligible to apply.
 Participants should be established in their roles at Tech and looking for additional career development support as they consider the paths forward at mid-career.
+The program is not recommended for faculty brand new to Tech.

 Objectives of the Program